 Ever come across some metal or items that you know can be recycled at your local scrap yard?
-With today’s world of energy efficient cars and technology, recycling is a well-known practice among most communities.
-Scrap metal recycling is one of the largest industries in the world that adds to the growing culture of restore, renew, and recycle.
+In today’s world of energy-efficient cars and technology, recycling is a well-known practice among most communities.
+Scrap metal recycling is one of the largest industries in the world that adds to the growing culture of restoring, renewing, and recycling.
 When you are gathering a pile of metal to recycle, it’s not as easy as just tossing it all in a can.

 The Importance of Recycling Scrap Copper

 Copper is a reddish-colored metal that is very valuable in the scrap metal industry.
 Used in many applications, copper can be found inside your computer, throughout your house for electric wiring, inside your car’s engine, and inside your bathrooms for piping.
 Because of the various ways copper can be used in everyday things, it is valued very highly in scrap metal recycling.
 Mining raw copper ore is a tedious and costly process, therefore, if the world can recycle it from previous places, it’s much more cost-effective.

 - The US produces about 8% of the world’s total copper supply.

 - During the copper recycling process, it saves between 85-90% of energy resources as opposed to mining the earth for new copper ore.

 - The Worldwide supply of copper is about 8.1 trillion pounds, but we have only mined about 13.6% (1.1 trillion pounds) throughout history.